cs3org/OCM-API/README.md

 To access a share, the receiving server MAY use multiple ways, depending on the received payload and on the `protocol.name` property:

 * If `protocol.name` = `multi`, the receiver MUST make a HTTP PROPFIND request to `protocol.webdav.uri` to access the remote share.
 If `protocol.webdav.sharedSecret` is not empty, the receiver MUST pass it as a `Authorization: bearer` header.
-Otherwise, if `protocol.webdav.nonce` and `protocol.webdav.gnap_as_uri` are not empty, the receiver SHOULD call the token endpoint to exchange the nonce for a short-lived access token, using [GNAP](https://datatracker.ietf.org/doc/draft-ietf-gnap-core-protocol/), and then use that GNAP access token to access the remote share.
+Otherwise, if `protocol.webdav.nonce` and `protocol.webdav.gnapAuthorizationServer` are not empty, the receiver SHOULD call the token endpoint to exchange the nonce for a short-lived access token, using [GNAP](https://datatracker.ietf.org/doc/draft-ietf-gnap-core-protocol/), and then use that GNAP access token to access the remote share.